Isabella Plains

 Employment conditions in Isabella Plains remain below the national average according to AreaSearch analysis

-Isabella Plains has a skilled workforce with prominent representation in essential services sectors.
-Its unemployment rate was 4.5% over the past year, with an estimated employment growth of 2.4%.
+Isabella Plains has a skilled workforce with notable representation in essential services sectors.
+The unemployment rate was 4.5% as of June 2025, with an estimated employment growth of 2.4% over the past year.

-As of June 2025, 2,306 residents were employed, while the unemployment rate was 1.1% higher than the Australian Capital Territory's (ACT) rate of 3.4%.
-Workforce participation was similar to ACT's 69.6%.
-Key industries of employment among residents are public administration & safety, health care & social assistance, and construction.
-Construction particularly stands out with an employment share 1.5 times the regional level.
+As of this date, 2,306 residents were employed while the unemployment rate was 1.1% higher than the Australian Capital Territory's rate of 3.4%.
+Workforce participation in Isabella Plains is similar to that of the Australian Capital Territory at 69.6%.
+Employment among residents is concentrated in public administration & safety, health care & social assistance, and construction.
+The area shows strong specialization in construction with an employment share of 1.5 times the regional level.

 Frequently Asked Questions - Employment